teamoutofbounds/joint-project/documentation/SQAP/Standards-practices-conventions-and-metrics.md

 ##### 5.2.2.4 Conventions:
 During the development of the project, there has been defined some conventions/basic rules in order to make clear the way of working of the team project.
 Also there has been provided some guides for the Development Team (DT).

-One of the conventions that the group stated are the messages for the commits, which must be write like: SQAP-_number-of-section_: message
+One of the conventions that the group stated are the messages for the commits, which must be write like: SQAP-_number-of-section_: message.
+If it occurs that a message is identical to one from before, said message must contain either a number signifying its chronological position in the commit list.

+i.e., _dev:Added new models_ -> _dev:Added new models 2_

 English is the language that must be used by all the team members for the Quality Management, all the documents and the code comments.